AakashTyagi11/Internal-Helpdesk-Demo-Salesforce/README.md

+#Internal Helpdesk
+To build an innovative ‘Internal Helpdesk System’ for internal users, to make it easier for them to perform certain day to day activities.
+## Followed best practices
+- One Trigger Per Object.
+- Bulkified Trigger.
+- Logic-less Trigger.
+- No SOQL, DML inside for loop.
+- Use of Collections (List, Set and Map).
+- SOQL For Loops

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.